Melissa Beowulf: Personal life

 Beowulf and her husband, Thorhammer (Thor) Beowulf had five sons; Thorsten Halley, Bjorn Toren, Thorin, and Beren.
-Thor passed away from pancreatic cancer on 7 August 2015.
+Thor died from pancreatic cancer on 7 August 2015.

 On 12 October that same year, Beowulf's mother-in-law, 81-year-old Katherine Helene Panin, was found dead at the base of some stairs at their shared home in Red Hill.
 In August 2017, Beowulf and her son Bjorn, faced the ACT Magistrates Court, formally charged with the October 2015 murder of Panin.
 Both plead not guilty and were remanded in custody.
 One of Beowulf's other sons, Thorsten, later appeared in the ACT Magistrates Court, and similarly plead not guilty, and was remanded in custody.
 Their assets may have been frozen, which could have impeded their bail applications.

 In September 2017, the National Portrait Gallery stated that Beowulf's portrait of Nancy Wake would not be removed from display, and that nothing would be done while the matter was before the courts.

 In early December 2017, the prosecution requested more time for the case, in order to gather financial documents.
 Beowulf's lawyer, Rachel Bird, noted in her objection that the 15-month investigation had already included a search of the family home for the same information.
 The trio reappeared at the family violence court on 19 December 2017, and Magistrate Bernadette Boss committed them to stand trial in the ACT Supreme Court on 1 February 2018.
 For that day, Bjorn, Melissa and Thorsten's cases were included in the court's list.

 On 31 October 2018, Beowulf and her sons Bjorn and Thorsten were released on bail in the ACT Supreme Court.
 Their trial began in the ACT Supreme Court on 19 February 2019.
 A jury returned the verdict of not guilty for the trio on 12 April 2019.

+In 2021, Beowulf held a solo exhibition at M16 Artspace in Griffith, reflecting on her incarceration.
+The exhibition recreated the rooms at the Alexander Maconochie Centre with sculptural materials.